-The study is organised by the University of Cambridge and the University of Exeter Medical School.
+The study is organised by the University of Cambridge and the Peninsula Medical School.
 The study is funded by the Department of Health.
 This project has been reviewed and was given a favourable review by the Hertfordshire Research Ethics Committee.

-IMPROVE Project Office Primary Care Unit, University of Cambridge Forvie Site, Robinson Way Cambridge CB2 0SR
+IMPROVE Project Office

+Primary Care Unit, University of Cambridge

+Forvie Site, Robinson Way

+Cambridge CB2 0SR